serg-plusplus/hdw/README.md

+### BE CAREFUL!
+> CRUDE EXPERIMENTAL MODULE.

 # hdw
 Multi coin HD 'wallet'

 ## Todo
-⋅⋅* Replace 'bip39' with new module or custom implementation
+* Replace 'bip39' with new module or custom implementation

 ## Contributing